-2.5.1.1.Adding a credit or debit card manually
+2.5.1.1.Adding credit or debit cards manually

 To add a card manually, the name, card number, expiration date, and card verification value (CVV) are used to facilitate the provisioning process.
-From within System Preferences, Apple Wallet, or the Apple Watch app, users can enter that information either by typing or using the device's camera.
+From within System Settings, Apple Wallet, or the Apple Watch app, users can enter that information either by typing or by capturing it using the device's camera.
 When the camera captures the card information, Apple Wallet attempts to populate the name, card number, and expiration date.
 The photo is never saved to the device nor stored in the photo library.
 After all the fields are filled in, the Check Card process verifies the fields other than the CVV.
-They are then encrypted and sent to the Apple Pay Server.
+They are then encrypted and sent to the Apple Pay server.

 If a terms and conditions ID is returned with the Check Card process, Apple downloads and displays the terms and conditions of the card issuer to the user.
-If the user accepts the terms and conditions, Apple sends the ID of the terms that were accepted as well as the CVV to the Link and Provision process.
+If the user accepts the issuer's terms and conditions, Apple sends the ID of the terms that were accepted as well as the CVV to the Link and Provision process.

-2.5.1.2.
-Adding credit or debit cards from an iTunes Store account
+2.5.1.2.Adding credit or debit cards from an iTunes Store account

 For a credit or debit card on file with iTunes, the user may be required to reenter their Apple ID password.
 The card number is retrieved from iTunes and the Check Card process is initiated.
-If the card is eligible for Apple Pay, the Apple Wallet application will download and display terms and conditions, then send along the term's ID and the card security code to the Link and Provision process.
+If the card is eligible for Apple Pay, the Apple Wallet application downloads and displays terms and conditions of the card issuer, then sends along the terms and conditions ID and the card security code to the Link and Provision process.
 Additional verification may occur for iTunes account cards on file.